DevExpress-Examples/devextreme-treelist-export-to-excel/README.md

 ## Implementation details

 - Install or reference the ExcelJS and file-saver packages.
-- Add a reference to the `excelExporter` file.
-(See the appropriate `excelExporter` file for your framework below.)
+- Add a reference to the `excelExporter` file (see the `excelExporter` file for your framework below).
-- Define the export button in the TreeList`s toolbar.
+- Define the export button in the TreeList toolbar.
 - Implement the export button's onClick handler and call the `exportTreeList` method.

-The example below shows how to export TreeList to Excel file:

 ```js
 function exportToExcel() {